camorris/whackamole/README.md

 ## Getting Started

-Download to play a game of whack a mole
+Download to play a game of whack a mole.

 ## Built With